yojakeo/42-WildCard-PythonML/README.md

 ### What does this project do?
 This is a Machine Learning project (with TensorFlow) To teach myself how to use Tensor Flow and other aspects of Python.
-It takes in a 28X28 grayscale picture formated from CSV to figure out what it is.
+It takes in a 28X28 grayscale picture formated from CSV to figure out what digit it is.
-For say you gave it a 7.
-It should say that's a 7.
-Or a g would be a g.
-From a dataset of handwritten letters and numbers.
+It works between the values between 0 and 9.
+Very simple and has no way of splicing up any number more than 2 digits.
 This project also a simple GUI that displays the selected image with the output and accuracy of the model.

 ## Installation